Formed a Sustainability Subcommittee of school council enabling parents and teachers to work together with the student Green Team.

-A Sustainability Subcommittee of school council was formed enabling parents and teachers to work together with the student Green Team to further a number of sustainability initiatives.
-A School Environmental Management Plan was drafted and several new policies including Green Purchasing and Sustainability were approved by school council.
+Drafted a School Environmental Management Plan and several new policies including Green Purchasing and Sustainability were approved by school council.

-CPS participated in Clean Up Australia, Walk to School, Ride to School days and World Environment Day.
-Wherever possible, sustainability was included in the curriculum including things such as the energy audit into the science curriculum, the transport audit being used as a data project and making beeswax food wraps as an art project.
+Included sustainability initiatives in the curriculum wherever possible, including the energy audit as part of the science curriculum, the transport audit being used as a data project and making beeswax food wraps as an art project.

 AikoYear 5 Student